chiragpatel39/decolonizing_bharatiya_keyboards/README.md

 In my testing with Gujarati, transliteration required 23% more keystrokes.

 ### Question :
-Why we don't have Bharatiya alphabets on keyboards.
+Why we don't have Bharatiya alphabets on keyboards?
 Rest of the world have it.
 The image shown above is Thai Magic Keyboard from Apple.